 I don’t really want to use my credit card, is there another way to pay?

 Sorry, there is not.
-We are using the same payment system as previous years and it was pretty much flawless and completely secure (using PayPal).
+We are using the same payment system as previous years and it has been flawless and completely secure (using PayPal).
 At this time, you will need to use a credit card to register and/or donate.

 How will I know what part of my registration is tax deductible?

-When you register, you will receive an automated email thanking you for joining Holiday Streakers, as well as indicating how much of your payment is tax deductible.
-Basically, it will be your entire registration fee minus the cost of the shirt (about $5), shipping, etc. We have done everything possible to keep costs down in order to maximize your donation, including soliciting sponsors to cover as much of our operating costs as possible.
+When you register, you will receive an automated email thanking you for joining Holiday Streakers, as well as indicating that you may deduct your registration fee, as we are a 501c3 nonprofit organization (One More Mile Charities) We have done everything possible to keep costs down in order to maximize your donation, including soliciting sponsors to cover as much of our operating costs as possible.